chrbknudsen/R-api_new/episodes/whats-next.Rmd

 Less ambitiously we would have a solid selection.

-For now we have one.
+For now we have three.

 The [gargle package](https://cran.r-project.org/web/packages/gargle/index.html),
 provides tools for working with the Google APIs.